 What is RAAC concrete?
 How to tell if school buildings are at risk of collapse

-Reinforced autoclaved aerated concrete (RAAC) is a lightweight form of concrete used from the 1950s to 1990s
+Reinforced autoclaved aerated concrete is a lightweight form of concrete used from the 1950s to the 1990s

-More than 100 schools, nurseries and colleges in England have been told by the Government to close classrooms and other buildings that contain an aerated concrete that is prone to collapse.
+More than 100 schools, nurseries and colleges in England have been told by the government to close classrooms and other buildings that contain aerated concrete that is prone to collapse.

 But what is aerated concrete, and why is it such a risk?